miiwo/OrchisBot/README.md

 # Orchis Bot

 ## How to run
 Setup the backend DB.
-This bot uses an SQL backend at the moment, and it can be setup by running the `setup.sql` script in the `backend` folder.
+This bot uses an SQL (MariaDB) backend at the moment, and it can be setup by running the `setup.sql` script in the `backend` folder.
 Please replace values surrounded by <> with your own values in the setup script.

 Setup the `.env` file with the following values: